 Dear Sir, Every shipping line check bill of lading with shipping bill. why they are checking with s.bill. is this advised by Indian gov. or as per IMO. wht are the details to match….

-The customs documents
+The Customs documents

 I don’t think there is any shipping line or agent in the world that does not do this check..
 If there are some, in their best interest, it is necessary that this check is done..

-Customs and the shipping line
+The connection between customs and shipping line